Asparkam - instructions for use. Overdose of asparkam is fatal

 • Severe forms myasthenia gravis.

-Taking a course of drug treatment, you need to take care of organizing control over the content of trace elements in the blood, so as not to harm your body.
+When taking a course of treatment with the drug, you need to take care of organizing control over the content of microelements in the blood so as not to harm your body.

 Asparkam is a potent medicine.
-It cannot be taken without a doctor's prescription.
+It should not be taken without a doctor's prescription.
 It does not affect the patient's alertness or ability to drive or perform activities requiring increased concentration.

-Side effects of the drug are rare, but if you find the following reactions from the body, you need to stop taking the medicine and consult a doctor:
+Side effects of the drug are rare, but if you notice the following reactions from the body, you should stop taking the medicine and consult a doctor:

 • Gastrointestinal bleeding.